 The bachelor of science is offered through the College of Business and provides more depth in business curriculum.
 The bachelor of arts degree is offered through the College of Arts & Sciences and is for students who prefer a liberal arts degree with an emphasis on business.
-If you have questions, a counselor with our Office of Admission can help as you decide on the Concordia degree program that best matches your strengths and career interests.
+If you have questions, a counselor with our Office of Admission can help as you decide on the CUC degree program that best matches your strengths and career interests.

 General Course Information